florencemezino/i-am-florence/README.md

 #### Question 2

-* Can this project be amended or cloned for personal usage ?
+* Which framework has been used to develop this portfolio site project ?

-It is necessary to request auhtorization to the developer before to process any moodification or clonage of this portfolio.
+- Bootstrap version 4.6 has been used to make this website nice and responsive on all devices and browsers.

 ## Author